paulfioravanti/presentations/exercism_elm_bob/exercism_elm_bob.md

 isYelling : String -> Bool
 isYelling message =
     (String.toUpper message == message)
-        && not (onlyDigitsAndNonWords message)
+        && not (onlyDigitsOrNonWords message)
 ```

 ^
-...and we add in another condition to make sure that the message does not contain only digits and non words.
-This is to counter some of the tests in the suite that just throw numbers and symbols as the message, and they are all the same when you upcase them.
+...and we add in another condition to make sure that the message does not contain only digits or non word characters.<br />
+This is to counter some of the tests in the suite that just throw numbers and symbols as the message, and as we all know, numbers and symbols output all the same when you attempt to upcase them.

 ---
 [.background-color: #FFFFFF]